 Josh Naylor Reunites With Seattle on a Five-Year Deal

 Technically, the starting gun for the 2025-26 offseason already fired.
 Back on November 5, Leody Taveras signed a one-year, $2.1 million contract with the Orioles, though you’d be forgiven for missing that news, seeing as it came just days after a transcendent World Series and didn’t even merit a writeup on this august website.
 So let us consider November 16 the official first day of the offseason.
 On Sunday evening, Jeff Passan reported that first baseman Josh Naylor and the Seattle Mariners were “finalizing” a five-year deal.
-The financial terms have not yet been reported; in estimating Naylor’s contract for our annual Top 50 Free Agent ranking (he checked in at no. 11), Ben Clemens anticipated a four-year, $100 million deal, while the median crowdsource projection was four years and $80 million.
+(On Monday evening, Ken Rosenthal reported the terms: five years, $92.5 million.)
+In estimating Naylor’s contract for our annual Top 50 Free Agent ranking (he checked in at no. 11), Ben Clemens anticipated a four-year, $100 million deal, while the median crowdsource projection was four years and $80 million.

 The first real move of the offseason, fittingly, is perhaps its most predictable.
 From the day their season ended, the Mariners’ front office shared its desire to bring Naylor back to the Pacific Northwest.